Gouravam (2013 film): Telugu-language ending

-After knowing the truth from Ram Babu, Arjun and Venky rush to the court along with Ram Babu, only to be attacked by Jagapathi midway.
+After knowing the truth from Rambabu, Arjun and Venky rush to the court along with him, only to be attacked by Jagapathi midway.
 A combat takes place between Arjun and Jagapathi, and while both were almost exhausted, Arjun's friends rush to the spot, thus making Jagapathi and his men escape from there.
-Now, Ram Babu and a blood-stained Arjun go to Pasupathy's home to tell the truth.
-Ram Babu starts narrating what happened.
-The night Rajeshwari eloped with Shankar, Pasupathy orders Jagapathi and Ram Babu to bring her back home.
+Now, Rambabu and a blood-stained Arjun go to Pasupathy's home to tell the truth.
+Rambabu starts narrating what happened.
+The night Rajeshwari eloped with Shankar, Pasupathy orders Jagapathi and Rambabu to bring her back home.
 They find her with Shankar in a bus and take them to a cold storage.
 There, while Jagapathi mercilessly thrashes Shankar, Rajeshwari stops him, holds Shankar's hand, and tells Jagapathi that she cannot live without him.
 In a fit of rage, Jagapathi cuts Rajeshwari's hand with a sword.
-While Ram Babu could know what was happening, the couple is killed by Jagapathi.
+While Rambabu could know what was happening, the couple is killed by Jagapathi.
 Pasupathy and his family, who were not at all aware about this, experience a bitter shock.
-Later on, Jagapathi arrives who confesses the truth, saying that he did it to save their family's prestige.
+Later on, Jagapathi arrives and confesses the truth, saying that he did it to save their family's prestige.
 A completely changed Pasupathy kills Jagapathi by shooting him after realizing his mistake.
 He then surrenders to the police voluntarily.
 Arjun, depressed by the events, is solaced by Shankar's father.
-This incident brings a change in the upper caste people and thus integrating themselves with the lower-caste people.
+This incident brings a change in the dominant caste people and thus integrating themselves with the oppressed-caste people.